claudiajs/claudia-bot-builder/README.md

 ## Cool things built with _Claudia bot Builder_

+- [AWS Bot for Slack](https://github.com/andypowe11/AWS-Claudia-AWSBot) - A Slack bot to stop and start selected AWS EC2 instances and generally keep an eye on your AWS estate.
 - [DotCom Bot](http://dotcom.montoyaindustries.com) - Search & buy domain names and check @usernames fast on Slack & Facebook Messenger!
 - [Eksplorer](http://eksplo.weebly.com) - The Facebook chat bot that will help you discover amazing things in your neighborhood.
 - [Fact Bot](https://github.com/claudiajs/example-projects/tree/master/bot-with-buttons) - The bot will query WikiData for anything you send it and print out the facts.